vaishnavijagtapma2025/stock-market-analysis-python/CHARTER.md

 ## 8. Risks and fallback

-* Risk: The dataset is small (≈ 90 firms) and cross-sectional, which may limit the ability of machine learning models to generalize and outperform the naive persistence baseline.
+-Risk: The dataset is small (≈ 90 firms) and cross-sectional, which may limit the ability of machine learning models to generalize and outperform the naive persistence baseline.
-* Fallback: If models fail to beat the baseline MSE, we will reframe the analysis to focus on directional prediction (up/down classification) and report directional accuracy alongside error metrics.
+-Fallback: If models fail to beat the baseline MSE, we will reframe the analysis to focus on directional prediction (up/down classification) and report directional accuracy alongside error metrics.
-* Risk: Stock prices are non-stationary and scale-dependent, which may lead to poor performance when predicting price levels directly.
+-Risk: Stock prices are non-stationary and scale-dependent, which may lead to poor performance when predicting price levels directly.
-* Fallback: If large prediction errors persist, we will transform the outcome variable to returns and evaluate model performance using return-based metrics.
+-Fallback: If large prediction errors persist, we will transform the outcome variable to returns and evaluate model performance using return-based metrics.

 ## 9. Reproducibility checklist